BrianLusina/brianlusina.github.io/_posts/media/2016-7-24-chatterbox.md

   creditlink:  https://brianlusina.github.io/Chatterbox/
 ---

-This is sample web chat application:
+This is sample web chat application.

-Technologies used:

-HTML
-CSS
-Foundation Framework
-jQuery JavaScript framework
-FontAwesome icons
-Ionicons icons
-Features:
+## Tools used

+This sample website is build on Hyper Text Markup Language (HTML5 to be specfic) styled with Cascading Style Sheets.
+It is responsive thanks to the *Foundation Framework*.
+Feature rich and interactive using jQuery JavaScript framework.
+Icons are from the FontAwesome icon library.
+Database is maintained by Firebase.

+## Features

-Can submit a message which appears on the screen Multiple chatrooms
+Some of the features inclue submit a message which appears on the screen.
+Ability to create multiple chatrooms and add people to the rooms.
+User's can sign in using Google.
-Random messages from other "people" in the chatroom Uses Firebase to store and retrieve the messages